 So what's the difference between compulsory and voluntary excesses?

-Meanwhile, the voluntary excess is determined by you, meaning you are able to increase or decrease the amount you are willing to pay towards a claim.
+Meanwhile, the voluntary excess is the amount you are willing to pay towards a claim.
 The motivation for increasing your voluntary excess is that it may well lead to a reduction in your car insurance premium, but there is usually both a maximum and minimum voluntary excess you can opt for.
-You should check exactly how your premium will be affected before agreeing to a particular policy.

 So the level of cover depends on the type of car insurance you choose and the amount you pay towards the costs of a claim.
 Plus the policy details can differ between insurers.